KaviyaGopi/PYTHON/README.md

 OUTPUT: 'ABCDEFGHIJ'
 ```

-in this case also default value for begin index is considered, if u dont specify
+In this case also default value for begin index is considered, if u dont specify
 any value for begin index

 ```